-Other Major Assets: All congregational property worth more than \$10,000 (Ten Thousand Dollars) is considered a major asset.
+Other Major Assets: All congregational property worth more than \$5,000.00 or 15% of the church operating budget whichever is the greater is considered a major asset.
 A property transaction of a Major Asset requires Regional Council approval.

-Pastoral Charge:

-A pastoral Charge is a unit of organization that consists of one or more congregations. .
+Pastoral Charge: A pastoral Charge is a unit of organization that consists of one or more congregations. .
 All congregations, pastoral charges, other local ministry units that existed prior to January 1, 2019, automatically continue as recognized communities of faith as of that date.